 How we approach the Work

-At Skookum Kids, we believe in building resilient communities where children experiencing foster care can thrive.
+At Skookum Kids, we believe in building resilient communities where every child thrives at home.

 Roughly 7,000 kids in Washington State were in foster care in 2023.